xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I obtained my Ph.D. in ECE from the Hong Kong University of Science and Technology in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was a visiting research fellow at the School of Engineering and Applied Science, Harvard University, working with Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I study the interplay between mechanism design, machine learning, and online algorithms, with a focus on applications in networked systems and platforms  (e.g., computer networks, cloud computing, and energy systems) in the presence of private data held by self-interested agents.
+I study the interplay between mechanism design, machine learning, and online algorithms, with a focus on applications in networked systems and platforms  (e.g., computer networks, cloud computing, and energy systems).

 For more details about my work, please see [Research](/research) page.